 BBISS Graduate Fellows Program

-The third class of Brook Byers Institute for Sustainable Systems (BBISS) Graduate Fellows has been selected.
+The third class of Brook Byers Institute for Sustainable Systems (BBISS) Graduate Fellows was selected in the Fall of 2023.
 The BBISS Graduate Fellows Program provides graduate students with enhanced training in sustainability, team science, and leadership in addition to their usual programs of study.
 Each 2-year fellowship is funded by a generous gift from Brook and Shawn Byers and is additionally guided by a Faculty Advisory Board composed of the faculty who submitted the students' nominations.
 The students apply their skills and talents, working directly with their peers, faculty, and external partners on long-term, large team, sustainability relevant projects.
 They are also afforded opportunities to organize and host seminar series, develop their professional networks, publish papers, draft proposals, and develop additional skills critical to their professional success and future careers leading research teams.

 Find Class I of the BBISS Graduate Fellows Here